anyoptimization/pymoo/docs/source/problems/multi/truss2d.md

 # Truss2D

-The problem was proposed in <cite data-cite="truss2d"></cite> for the purpose of investigating rules on Pareto-front.
+The problem was proposed in <cite data-cite="truss2d"></cite> for the purpose of investigating rules on the Pareto-front.

 ```{code-cell} ipython3
 from pymoo.problems import get_problem